This post may contain affiliate links.

-A bowl of healthy chocolate hummus with tahini served with fresh fruit and pretzels
+A bowl of chocolate hummus served with fresh fruit and pretzels.

 My verdict was a progressive one.